Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 How much is my construction accident legal claim worth?

 This varies depending on the extent of the injury.
-While some accidents are worth a few thousand dollars, other accidents might be worth millions of dollars.
+While some claims are worth a few thousand dollars, others might be worth millions of dollars.
 An experienced construction accident lawyer can best assess the value of your case and negotiate for the maximum settlement.

 How dangerous is construction work?

-In 2015, 937 worker deaths (21%) out of 4,379 were in construction.
-Minus highway collisions, the leading causes of private sector worker deaths in the construction industry are falls, struck by object, electrocution and caught-in/between (construction workers are killed when caught-in or compressed by equipment or objects, and struck, caught, or crushed in collapsing structure, equipment, or material).
-These causes are known as the “Fatal Four,” and were responsible for more than half (64.2%) the construction worker deaths in 2015.
+In 2015, 937 worker deaths (21% of the 4,379 total) were in construction.
+Excluding highway collisions, the leading causes of private-sector worker deaths in the construction industry are falls, being struck by an object, electrocution, and caught-in/between incidents (where construction workers are killed when caught in or compressed by equipment or objects, or struck, caught, or crushed in a collapsing structure, equipment, or material).
+These causes are known as the “Fatal Four” and were responsible for more than half (64.2%) of the construction worker deaths in 2015.

-Fortunately, the OSHA is making a positive difference in construction accidents.
-American worker deaths decreased on average – from about 38 worker deaths a day in 1970 to 13 a day in 2015.
+Fortunately, OSHA is making a positive difference in reducing construction accidents.
+American worker deaths have decreased on average—from about 38 worker deaths a day in 1970 to 13 a day in 2015.

 Credit Card Icon